-- 4.1 The NC is tasked with the responsibility of overseeing Board membership. - 4.2 The NC is chaired by Mr. Teng Cheong Kwee (Independent, Non-Executive) and has two other members, namely Mr. Chuang Wen Fu (Executive Chairman) and Mr. Chua Keng Hiang (Independent, Non-Executive). - 4.3 The NC's principal functions are to: - regularly review the Board structure, size and composition and make recommendations to the Board on any changes that the NC deems necessary; - review and nominate candidates for appointment as directors for the approval of the Board; - determine annually, and as and when circumstances require, the independence of each Director and ensure that the Board comprises at least one-third independent Directors;

-- propose a framework for the evaluation of board and committee effectiveness and individual director's contribution to board effectiveness, and carry out such evaluation; and - review and recommend to the Board, the training and professional development programs for the Directors. - 4.4 When the need to appoint a new member to the Board arises, the NC will identify and consider each candidate's suitability and make recommendation to the Board, after taking into consideration the qualification and experience of such candidate against the selection criteria agreed with the Board, and his ability to contribute to the effectiveness of the Board. - 4.5 In carrying out the assessment of the independence of the non-executive independent Directors, namely, Mr. Chua Keng Hiang, Mr. Teo Kiang Kok and Mr. Teng Cheong Kwee (collectively "NEIDs"), the NC considered the following attributes and contributions of all the NEIDs and concluded that the length of tenure does not impact their independence: - the NEIDs having provided objective and constructive views to the Board and management on matters put before the Board and the Board committees; - the NEIDs having offered practical solutions to issues and worked towards increasing value to the Group and for the benefit of all shareholders; and - the NEIDs having evaluated and assessed the information provided to the Board in an independent and constructive manner and rendered such advice as may be necessary to assist management in implementing plans and policies.
+- 4.1 The NC is tasked with the responsibility of overseeing Board membership. - 4.2 The NC is chaired by Mr. Teng Cheong Kwee (Independent, Non-Executive) and has two other members, namely Mr. Chuang Wen Fu (Executive Chairman) and Mr. Chua Keng Hiang (Independent, Non-Executive). - 4.3 The NC's principal functions are to: - regularly review the Board structure, size and composition and make recommendations to the Board on any changes that the NC deems necessary; - review and nominate candidates for appointment as directors for the approval of the Board; - determine annually, and as and when circumstances require, the independence of each Director and ensure that the Board comprises at least one-third independent Directors; - propose a framework for the evaluation of Board and committee effectiveness and individual director's contribution to Board effectiveness, and carry out such evaluation; and - review and recommend to the Board, the training and professional development programs for the Directors. - 4.4 When the need to appoint a new member to the Board arises, the NC will identify and consider each candidate's suitability and make recommendation to the Board, after taking into consideration the qualification and experience of such candidate against the selection criteria agreed with the Board, and his ability to contribute to the effectiveness of the Board. - 4.5 In assessing the independence of the non-executive independent Directors, namely Mr. Chua Keng Hiang, Mr. Teo Kiang Kok and Mr. Teng Cheong Kwee (collectively "NEIDs"), the NC noted that, although the NEIDs have all served more than 9 years on the Board, it is of the view that their length of tenure has not impacted their independence.
+In arriving at this view, the NC noted that: - the NEIDs had participated actively and provided objective and constructive views to the Board and management on matters put before the Board and the Board committees; - the NEIDs had offered practical solutions to issues and worked towards increasing value to the Group and for the benefit of all shareholders; and - the NEIDs had evaluated and assessed the information provided to the Board in an independent and constructive manner and rendered such advice as may be necessary to assist management in implementing plans and policies.

-The NC is of the view that the NEIDs' experience and knowledge of the Group's business, combined with their external business and professional experience, enable them to provide effective solutions and make constructive contributions to management discussions.
+The NC is of the view that the NEIDs' experience and knowledge of the Group's business, combined with their external business and professional experience, enable them to provide effective solutions and make constructive contributions to the Board and management discussions.

-All the NEIDs have confirmed in writing of their independence in accordance with the Code.
+All the NEIDs have provided written confirmation of their independence in accordance with the Code.

-Accordingly, the NC has determined that the NEIDs are independent notwithstanding that each of them has served on the Board for more than nine years from the dates of their respective appointment.
+Accordingly, the NC has determined that the NEIDs are independent notwithstanding that each of them has served on the Board for more than nine years from the dates of their respective appointments.
 The Board has accepted the NC's view and affirmed the independence of the NEIDs.